Before we get to the actual application form, some important remarks about the application process -- please read them carefully.

 If you are proposing a project not on the ideas list, you have to find a useful title yourself of course -- but surely this isn't hard, if you were able to come up with your own project idea :-)

-Submitting the application form is only part of the deal: we expect a few other things on top of that.
-Lacking these, the application is not complete, and we won't consider it.
+Submitting the application form is only part of the deal: we expect a few other things on top of that, as explained below.
+This is important, so please take it seriously -- without these things, the application is not complete, and we won't consider it.

 One of the things we expect is that you contact us directly as soon as possible (preferably even before you send the application form), on our developer mailing lists and IRC channel.
 Don't be afraid -- we won't bite :-) IRC in particular allows for very informal conversations.

 Contacting us as soon as possible is crucial, as regular communication is the single most important factor for a successful GSoC project.
-We need to see that you are able and willing to talk to us regularily.
-Also it allows us getting to know you much better than the application form alone could.
+We need to see that you are able and willing to talk to us regularly.
+Also, we get to know you much better this way than what the application form alone would allow us to.

-You shouldn't be at a loss for reason to contact us.
-You ought to discuss your project and application with us for exmple: You will gain a much better idea about the project, our expectations etc. -- in short, you will be able to submit a better application right from the beginnig, saving both yourself and us some tedious roundtrips :-)
+You shouldn't be at a loss for reasons to contact us.
+You ought to discuss your project and application with us for example -- you will gain a much better idea about the project, our expectations etc. In short, you will be able to submit a better application right from the beginning, saving both yourself and us some tedious round trips :-)

-The other thing necessary to complete your application is making a change to some part of the Hurd code, and submitting a patch with the change.
+The other thing necessary to complete your application is making a change to some part of the Hurd code, and submitting a patch implementing that change.
 (If you are not sure what that means, ask us!)

-This is important, as it shows that you have everything set up to start hacking on the project (source code, tool chain, testing environment etc.), and that you have all kinds of qualifications necessary to successfully finish the project: general programming abilities; working in the Hurd environment; submitting patches and reacting to feedback; finding and/or asking for any information you need; and so on.
+This is important, as it shows that you have everything set up to start hacking on the project (source code, tool chain, testing environment etc.); and that you have all kinds of qualifications necessary to successfully finish your project: general programming skills; working in the Hurd environment; submitting patches and reacting to feedback; finding and/or asking for any information you need; and so on.

 We actively encourage you to contact us whenever you have any doubts.
 Don't be afraid that we will think worse of you when you ask too much.
 On the contrary: this is an occasion for you to show us that whenever there is something you don't know yet, you are able to learn quickly, and know how to ask for help :-)